iolloyd/xiotoken/docs/TOKENOMICS.md

 ## Overview

-XIO implements a dual-token system with a placeholder token ($XGEN) for initial fundraising and the final token ($XIO) on Hyperliquid L1.
+XIO implements a dual-token system with a placeholder token ($XGEN) for initial fundraising and the final token ($XIO) on Base.
 This document outlines the economic model, distribution, and utility of these tokens.

 ## Token Specifications